zhijieshi/bbtests/file_format.md

 ### Math

+Blackboard does not support math equations well.
+There are a few ways to include math equations.

-Math equations are not supported.
-We can use Unicode or HTML code to write simple equations.
-We can also convert math equations to SVG figures.
+* Use Unicode or HTML code to write simple equations

-We may be able to use MathML if more browsers support it.
+* Use MathJax.
+See the example in [`q-math.txt`](examples/q-math.txt)

+* Convert math equations to SVG figures

+* Use MathML, although it is only supported in Firefox